 The RCTS is a combination of urban, multi-use, and nature trails that accommodates pedestrians, runners, families with strollers, bicyclists, and skaters.
 In most areas, it will be ADA-accessible and allow maintenance and emergency vehicle access.
 There is no entry to creek banks and riparian areas along the trail.

 The first phase of the trail was completed in the summer of 2004.
 This section is located near the Aquatic Center at Roger Jordan Community Park.
 The second phase of development between Levens Street and Main Street was completed in the fall of 2007.
 Parking for this section of trail is located at the parking lot at the intersection of Brandvold Drive and Walnut Avenue.
 Phase 3, the Hawthorne Section of RCTS was completed in the summer of 2011.
 Phase 4, the Hiebert Section, was completed in 2013, and Phase 5 was funded and completed in the fall of 2017.
-With completion of the trail, it connects from the east end of Dallas to the west end of Dallas through the and the Delbert Hunter Arboretum.
+With completion of the trail, it connects from the east end of Dallas to the west end of Dallas through the Dallas City Park and the Delbert Hunter Arboretum.